wjys/DM1123-VFS-FA15/projects/dm1123_vfs_projects_interface.md

 ## PROJECT: INTERFACE
 In information technology, the user interface (UI) is everything designed into an information device or material with which a person may interact.
 Determine what kind of interface you'd like to create.
-This can be the design of **a website, an application, a manual, a game** etc.
+This can be the design of **a website, an application, a manual, a publication layout, a game** etc.

 Using a combination of Illustrator / Photoshop / Any other development tools, apply your brand to a digital interface of your choice (game, website, mobile application, etc).